KyleKaleClark/EEE333Verilog/README.md

 # EEE333Verilog
-Verilog code for EEE 333
+Verilog code for a class (Name witheld to prevent Academic Integrity issues)

-Just a collection of code for EEE 333 at ASU.
+Just a collection of code for Verilog course.
 Uploaded so I could transfer files between work and home.
 No intent for this to be copied by anyone.

 Please do not cheat / commit academic integrity violations.